Indoor vs. outside dining: Which restaurant tables are safer?

 "Eating outside is less risky than eating inside, if everybody is six feet apart and the wait staff are all wearing masks.
 That keeps the risk as low as it can be," said infectious disease expert Dr. William Schaffner, a professor of preventive medicine and infectious diseases at Vanderbilt University School of Medicine in Nashville.

-"Studies have shown that when you're just talking, the larger [respiratory] droplets don't really travel farther than three to six feet," said Lindsey Marr, a professor of civil and environmental engineering at Virginia Tech, who has been studying Covid-19 transmission.
+"Studies have shown that when you're just talking, the larger [respiratory] droplets don't really travel farther than three to six feet," said Linsey Marr, a professor of civil and environmental engineering at Virginia Tech, who has been studying Covid-19 transmission.

 What if people walk by your table while you're eating outside?